-Hi I just received a contract from Antero wanting to leasing or buying the mineral rights to land I never knew I even had !
-How do I know if I’m getting a decent offer or not??
+Hi I just received a contract from Antero wanting to lease or buy the mineral rights to land I never knew I even had!
+How do I know if I’m getting a decent offer or not?

 You need more information before thinking about leasing or sale.
 Contact Antero and ask for their source of information such as a copy of the deed or probate granting ownership.
 You might find additional ownership not addressed in the contact offer.
 A possible second source of information might be the Tyler County Tax Office.